 As is turns out, the reason the body may love ghee so much is that the intestinal tract makes its own butyric acid – or, more accurately, our microbes make it!

-This butyric acid produced in the gut has been found to perform many functions.
+This butyric acid produced in the gut performs many functions.
 It boosts immunity, is the primary fuel source for the cells of the colon, feeds the good microbes, and much more.

-Benefits of butyric acid production from Clostridium butyricum in the colon: (1)
+Here are some of the benefits of butyric acid production from Clostridium butyricum in the colon: (1)

-- Helps adjust water and electrolyte concentration in the intestinal tract
+- Helps adjust water and electrolyte concentration in the intestinal tract.

 - Supports the health of the intestinal mucosa and normal bowel function in inflammatory bowel conditions.
 (3)

-In another very comprehensive study, butyric acid production in the gut was found to deliver a host of remarkable benefits that extend far beyond digestive health: (4)
+On top of this, in one very comprehensive study, butyric acid production in the gut was found to deliver a host of remarkable benefits that extend far beyond digestive health: (4)

 - Increases insulin sensitivity

-- Reduction in fatty tissue
+- Mild reduction in fatty tissue

 - Reduction in hunger levels